 - Pricing guides

 Now that you’re in the last mile to influence revenue with sales collateral, how do you enable sellers to learn about, find, and use this content?
 How do you track their use and see if they’re aligning collateral to the appropriate buyer’s journey stages?
+How do you know what is helping with buyer outreach?
 How do you know what is generating real buyer engagement and what’s falling flat?

 Sales enablement technology can answer these questions and offer a comprehensive platform for organizing, using, and analyzing the effectiveness of sales collateral.
-By providing your sales teams with a single workflow for intuitive content management, just-in-time training, efficient communication, and dynamic pitching, you’ll maximize the value of sales collateral in shortening deal cycles.
+By providing your sales teams with a single workflow for intuitive sales content management, just-in-time training, efficient communication, and effective sales pitch templates, you’ll maximize the value of sales collateral by shortening the entire sales cycle.

 Sales collateral is paramount to buyer engagement.
-Follow the steps outlined in this blog to build a strong foundation for creating compelling collateral, and then explore sales enablement technology to turbocharge your sales execution.
+Follow the steps outlined in this blog to build a strong foundation for creating the best sales collateral for your organization, and then explore sales enablement technology to strengthen your sales strategy and turbocharge your sales execution.